teazle/autosocialai/docs/META_SETUP.md

 - User must grant `pages_manage_posts` permission
 - Page must have admin role assigned to your app

-**"Instagram Business Account not found"**
+**"Instagram Business Account not found" or "Cannot connect with Instagram Business"**
-- Page must be connected to an Instagram Business account
+- Your Instagram account MUST be a Business or Creator account
-- Instagram account must be converted to Business type
+- Your Instagram account MUST be connected to the Facebook Page you're authorizing
+- The connection must happen BEFORE you try to authorize the app
+- Go to your Facebook Page → Settings → Instagram to verify the connection
+- If not connected: Go to Instagram app → Settings → Business → Facebook Page and connect it

 **"App not in Live Mode"**
 - App must be in "Live" mode to post to production pages